PostgreSQL Average

 ORDER BY customer_id;

-The above query returns the average value of the column total_items based on the customer_id where the average value is greater than 2 which is specified in the HAVING clause using AVG(total_items) > 2.
+The above query returns the average value of the total_items column based on the customer_id, where the average value is greater than 2, as specified in the HAVING clause using AVG(total_items) > 2.

-This is how you can use the AVG() function with the HAVING clause to find the average value of the set or column.
+This is how you can use the AVG() function with the HAVING clause to find the average value of a set or column.

-When you need to find the average of the set or columns in a table based on the group, you can use the AVG() function with the GROUP BY clause.
+When you need to find the average of a set of columns in a table based on the group, you can use the AVG() function with the GROUP BY clause.

-So in this case, the GROUP BY creates a separate group based on the specified column in the GROUP BY clause, and then the AVG() function acts on these groups to compute the average value of each group separately.
+In this case, the GROUP BY clause creates a separate group based on the specified column, and then the AVG() function calculates the average value for each group separately.

-Here you will use the same example that you have used in the above section, basically, you will calculate the average of the total items grouped by customer_id.
+Here, you will use the same example as in the previous section.
+Essentially, you will calculate the average of the total items grouped by customer_id.
 So use the below query.

 SELECT customer_id, AVG(total_items) FROM orders